bhusarisuccess/MySimpleTweet/README.md

 <h1>MySimpleTweet Demo</h1>

 <p>
-This is an Android demo application for displaying the tweets  using the Google  API.
+This is an Android demo application for displaying the tweets  using the Twitter  API.
 </p>

 <p>